 How much does a visa cost ?

 Application fees are :

-60 euros for a short-stay visa (one or more stays totalling to less than 3 months per period of 6 months in the Schengen Area) except for nationals of certain countries who benefit from a special rate agreed with the European Union (Georgia, Moldova, Russia, Ukraine);
+puceoupas 60 euros for a short-stay visa (one or more stays totalling to less than 3 months per period of 6 months in the Schengen Area) except for nationals of certain countries who benefit from a special rate agreed with the European Union (Bosnia, Moldavia, Russia, Ukraine, Georgia).

 These application fees are not refunded if the visa is refused.

-Processing time varies according to the nationality of the applicant and local conditions in the issuing department.
+Processing time varies according to the nationality of the applicant and local conditions of the issuing department.
 Please consult the consular website.

 For certain types of visa that require verification or consultation with the French authorities (visas for a stay of more than 3 months in France, adoption visas, for example), response times may be much longer.